PhD in

 These are universities and research institutes interested in recruiting researchers at the postdoc level, principally those with which the members of the PhD board have active scientific relationships: the universities of Marburg, Trier, München (LMU), Köln, Konstanz, Stuttgart and Göttingen (Germany) Tromsø (Norway) Paris (France) and the State University of New York (U.S.A.)

 You can find key information to apply and gain admission to this PhD Programme.
-Detailed information will be available from 27 March 2025 at this page in the general and specific calls.
+Detailed information will be published in May 2026 below in the general and specific calls (PDF).

 In order to gain admission to the PhD programme, you will have to demonstrate competence in the languages of the PhD programme and be successful in a public competition.